-&lt;sup>6 There were complaints about Serpent using extra hardware for the inverse function, but counter-mode encryption does not need the inverse.
+7 There were complaints about Serpent using extra hardware for the inverse function, but counter-mode encryption does not need the inverse.

-2.9.
-Better benchmarking mechanisms.
-NESSIE, mentioned in Section 1, was a 2000-2003 EU project "New European Schemes for Signatures, Integrity, and Encryption".
-I'm not sure NESSIE qualifies as a competition-it selected 17 algorithms-but in any case it took important steps towards matching its performance evaluations with the reality of what cryptographic users would see.
+17 algorithms-but in any case it took important steps towards matching its performance evaluations with the reality of what cryptographic users would see.
 NESSIE published a software API supporting secret-key encryption, public-key signatures, etc.; collected C implementations of many cryptographic functions, with all implementations using the same API; tuned the C implementations for speed; wrote a benchmarking toolkit to measure speed; ran the benchmarking toolkit on many computers; and published the results.
-See [90].
+See [110].

-As part of the eSTREAM competition, Christophe De Cannière developed a new API for stream-cipher software, and wrote a new benchmarking toolkit [34] to measure implementations supporting the API.
+As part of the eSTREAM competition, Christophe De Cannière developed a new API for stream-cipher software, and wrote a new benchmarking toolkit [40] to measure implementations supporting the API.
 This toolkit was limited to stream ciphers but had several advantages over the NESSIE toolkit.
 Notably, it tried more compiler options; it supported assembly-language software; and it was published.
 Implementors could run the toolkit to quickly and reliably see how fast their own software was, and to guide improvements to the software.
 Third parties could run the toolkit to contribute and verify public benchmark results.
 The quick feedback to implementors-from running the toolkit on their own machines and from seeing results announced by third parties-led to many implementation improvements during eSTREAM.
-The toolkit followed the real-world strategy, automatically reporting a list of ciphers with the speed of the fastest implementation of each cipher; see [34, Section 6].
+The toolkit followed the real-world strategy, automatically reporting a list of ciphers with the speed of the fastest implementation of each cipher; see [40, Section 6].

-In its final AES report [83, Section 2.5], NIST had complained that requests to consider a different number of rounds for an AES submission "would impact the large amount of performance analysis" that had already been done, since "performance data for the modified algorithm would need to be either estimated or performed again".
+In its final AES report [102, Section 2.5], NIST had complained that requests to consider a different number of rounds for an AES submission "would impact the large amount of performance analysis" that had already been done, since "performance data for the modified algorithm would need to be either estimated or performed again".
 It wasn't realistic to expect all the authors of performance-comparison papers to integrate new functions into their private benchmarking procedures and update their papers accordingly.
 This complaint goes away when the benchmarks come from an easily extensible public benchmarking toolkit: anyone can tweak the number of rounds in the implementations and run the toolkit again.